WRAPUP 2-Japan's Abe, on WW2 anniversary, vows not to repeat war, sends offering to shrine

 Japanese Prime Minister Shinzo Abe, speaking on the 75th anniversary of Japan's World War Two surrender, pledged never to repeat the tragedy of war and Emperor Naruhito expressed "deep remorse" over the wartime past, which still haunts East Asia.
 "Never to repeat the tragedy of war.
 We will continue to remain committed to this resolute pledge," said Abe, wearing a face mask at an official ceremony for war dead on Saturday that was scaled back because of the COVID-19 outbreak.

 Abe, who did not echo Naruhito's reference to remorse, sent a ritual offering to Tokyo's Yasukuni Shrine for war dead.
 But he avoided a personal visit that would anger China and South Korea.
-South Korean President Moon Jae-in, whose ties with Japan have been chilled by the legacy of the past, said in a speech Seoul was always ready to discuss history disputes with Tokyo.
+South Korean President Moon Jae-in said in a speech Seoul was always ready to discuss history disputes with Tokyo.

 At least four Japanese cabinet ministers paid their respects in person at Yasukuni, which honours 14 Japanese wartime leaders convicted as war criminals by an Allied tribunal, as well as Japan's war dead.
 The shrine is seen by Beijing and Seoul as a symbol of Japan's past military aggression.
 Shuichi Takatori, a member of Abe's ruling Liberal Democratic Party, told reporters he made the offering on behalf of Abe as party leader, delivering a message that Abe "paid his respects from the heart to the war dead and prayed for the rest and permanent peace of their souls."